thomasvt/Box2DNet/README.md

 # Regenerating the wrapper

 Normally, you don't need to regenerate the wrapper yourself.
-I regenerate every few weeks for the latest version of Box2D.
+I regenerate every few weeks/months for the latest version of Box2D depending on how active the project is.
 The resulting Win x64 DLLs (debug and release) are also included in this repo and in the Nuget package.

 But if you need to do it yourself anyway, perform these steps: